atif87/ingenuitas.github.com/_posts/proposals/2012-4-1-proposal-atif87-proposal-image-stitching.md

 Project Title: Panrama/Image Stitching

-Overview: create a system that stitches successive images taken from an assembly line into a single image.
-I want to extend this capability to other applications such as a panorama stitching system
+Overview: Create a system that stitches successive images taken from an assembly line into a single image.
+I want to extend this capability to other applications such as a panorama stitching system.
+I am also interested in the other projects mentioned in your sites including Intermediate extensions to SimpleCV.
+I am really interested in the contribution towards simplecv libraries.
+I have made some games in Computer Graphics.
+I have also done projects in Opencv for the segmentations of cricket video.
+I have a research background and have a publications in IEEE conference.

 Motivation: